Carson Kelly Preview, Player Props: Tigers vs. Yankees

 Carson Kelly At The Plate

-- Kelly has three doubles, a home run and seven walks while hitting .211.
+- Kelly is batting .224 with three doubles, a home run and seven walks.

-- Kelly has picked up a hit in 44.1% of his 34 games this year, with more than one hit in 14.7% of them.
+- Kelly has picked up a hit in 16 of 35 games this year, with multiple hits six times.

-- In five games this year, Kelly has picked up an RBI, with more than one RBI once.
+- Kelly has driven in a run in five games this year (14.3%), including one multiple-RBI game.

-- He has scored in six games this season (17.6%), but has had no multi-run games.
+- He has scored in six of 35 games so far this season.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.